aklapatch/mySettings/README.md

  + F11 : Starts a teminal
  + Alt + arrow key : tiles windows in the appropriate direction
  + F6  : closes a program
- + Win : opens a menu to search for programs
+ + Win/Meta : opens a menu to search for programs
  + F10 : opens a web browser
  + F8 : opens a file manager.
  + F7 : switch tabs/windows inside a program
  + F4 : Cycle windows (what Alt-Tab does on Windows)
  + F3 : Maximize window
+ + F1 : Switch applications (not what Alt-Tab does)

 ## Openbox